kelsey-ek/of7azure/GUIDE/Failover.md

 __f.__ Check the current status of the new Pod.

-*Now the new Pod is running in aks-agentpool-24893396-0.*
+*Now the new Pod is running in aks-agentpool-24893396-0 NODE.*

 **When the Pod is created in the NODE for the first time, it pulls the image from Docker.
 If it isn't the first time, Kubenetes will create the container with the previously pulled image in the NODE.
 Be careful not to use the same name & tag when you update the image.
 If you want to use the same name & tag when you update the image, you need to delete the old one in the NODE.**